Facebook Pixel

 Regular-Season Grade: 69.4 (D+)

 The numbers speak for themselves with the Las Vegas Raiders.
-Their pressure rate of 35.8% ranks 20th and is not mitigated by a high time to throw (ninth-quickest).
+Their pressure rate of 35.8% ranked 20th and is not mitigated by a high time to throw (ninth-quickest).

-The Raiders have particularly struggled against the blitz, with a 46.6% pressure rate (28th).
-Yet, they’ve been a more solid group when just having to handle four or fewer pass rushers (31.6%, 13th).
+The Raiders particularly struggled against the blitz, with a 46.6% pressure rate (28th).
+Yet, they were a more solid group when just having to handle four or fewer pass rushers (31.6%, 13th).

-The run game has been poor, ranking 22nd in RBWR and 21st in RBYBC/rush (0.85).
-The running backs the offensive line has had to work with haven’t helped, either.
+The run game was poor, ranking 22nd in RBWR and 21st in RBYBC/rush (0.85).
+The running backs the offensive line had to work with didn’t help, either.
 Largely, though, the unit struggled to open up holes for the ground game to take advantage of.

 The Raiders looked a little better over the final month of the season, ranking eighth in the last four weeks.
 It will be interesting whether they look to improve this group in the offseason or if they believe another year with the same front five will continue the upward trend we saw starting in December.